defrijay/Robot-Sales-Analytics-Dashboard/README.md

 ![Cover Project](./cover.png)

-Proyek ini bertujuan untuk melakukan analisis mendalam terhadap data penjualan robot dari berbagai perspektif produk, kategori, pelanggan, dan wilayah menggunakan SQL dan visualisasi dashboard interaktif.
+This project aims to perform an in-depth analysis of robot sales data from various product, category, customer, and region perspectives using SQL and interactive dashboard visualization.

-## 🧾 Deskripsi Proyek
+## 🧾 Project Description

-Dashboard ini dirancang untuk memberikan wawasan bisnis yang dapat ditindaklanjuti bagi pemangku kepentingan, seperti:
+This dashboard is designed to provide actionable business insights for stakeholders, such as:

-- Total keseluruhan sales
+- Total sales
-- Total keseluruhan sales berdasarkan kategori produk
+- Total sales by product category
-- Total keseluruhan qty berdasarkan kategori produk
+- Total quantity by product category
-- Total sales berdasarkan kota
+- Total sales by city
-- Total qty berdasarkan kota
+- Total quantity by city
-- Top 5 kategori produk yang paling tinggi salesnya
+- Top 5 highest-selling product categories
-- Top 5 kategori produk yang paling tinggi qtynya
+- Top 5 highest-selling product categories

-## 📂 Struktur Proyek
+## 📂 Project Structure

 ├── data/